 Hydrogen can supply energy without significant effects on the planet.
 It can either be burned as a fuel or used to generate electricity in fuel cells.
 But the hydrogen must be produced from renewable resources, not fossil fuel, without generating greenhouse gases or pollution.
 To achieve these goals, serious cost, safety and technical problems must be overcome.

 This page covers the generation of hydrogen, its storage and transport, its use for fuel cells, examples of projects currently underway, and the general issues of its economics, safety and environmental problems.
-It ends with brief summaries of the current status and outlook.
+It ends a brief summary of the outlook.

 Introduction